Gustavo Cerati: Early life and Soda Stereo

 Cerati was born on 11 August 1959 in Barracas, Buenos Aires, Argentina.
 He grew up in a middle class household; his paternal family was of Lombard descent and his maternal family was of Irish origin.
 His father was an accountant and regularly traveled abroad.
-From his early memories he had an idyllic love of the sun and nature.
-Cerati's first passion was art and in elementary school he drew comics and created his own comic book characters.
+From his early memories, he had an idyllic love of the sun and nature.
+Cerati's first passion was art, and in elementary school, he drew comics and created his own comic book characters.

-Cerati's parents, Juan José Cerati and Lilian Clark acquired a guitar for him when he was nine years old, at that point Cerati started to take music seriously, becoming a fanatic of rock and roll:
+Cerati's parents, Juan José Cerati and Lilian Clarke, acquired a guitar for him when he was nine years old.
+At that point, Cerati started to take music seriously, becoming a fanatic of rock and roll:

 By the age of 13, he formed a trio and started playing at house parties and in the local Catholic school, where he eventually joined the choir.
 Cerati was a good student until his third year of junior high school when he met a fellow student who, like himself, was into rock and roll.

-After serving compulsory military service in 1979, Cerati entered the university to pursue a degree in marketing, something that he was not passionate about.
+After serving compulsory military service in 1979, Cerati entered the university to pursue a marketing degree, something he was not passionate about.
 His family supported him with his music, "Mi familia me vio tan enloquecido con la música, que pensaron que algo de éxito iba a tener" (My family saw that I was so crazy about music, that they thought I would have some success [with it]).
 At the Universidad del Salvador, a Jesuit university in Buenos Aires, he met Héctor "Zeta" Bosio, also a marketing student.
 The two hit it off and decided to form a band.
-They were fans of The Police, The Beatles, XTC, Elvis Costello, Television, and Talking Heads.
+They were fans of the Police, the Beatles, XTC, Elvis Costello, Television, and Talking Heads.
 In 1982, after various lineup changes that included Richard Coleman, Daniel Melero, and Andrés Calamaro as well as others, Bosio and Cerati recruited Charly Alberti as their drummer, thus forming Soda Stereo.